appvia/terranetes/docs/terranetes-controller/admin/cloudresource.md

 ```

 :::tip
-The default validation checks the codebase but not the terraform plan.
-For a more complete validation we'd recommend passing read-only credentials and using the `--use-terraform-plan` flag, exporting the usual environment variable such as AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY and so forth.
+To ensure a comprehensive validation process, it is advisable to utilize read-only credentials and enable the `--use-terraform-plan` flag.
+This approach requires standard environment variables, including AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY, to facilitate a thorough examination of the Terraform plan.
 :::